whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-19-French-Box-May-2015-Spoiler.md

 ![French Box](/images/FrenchBoxMay2015SneakPeak.jpg)

-<p>French Box just released a sneak peak today for their May 2015 Cannes theme box!</p>
+<p>French Box just released a sneak peak today for their May 2015 Cannes theme box, and it's a cute post card!</p>

 <p>*FYI, they always include a post card every month that's in line with their theme.</p>